Amirhossein8118/Amirhossein8118/README.md

 - :) my id is @Amirhossein8118
 - 👀 I’m interested in codeing
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on front end
 - ⚡ Fun fact: if the code works Do not touck it! :)

 <!---